book manuscript

 Gaston Miron

-Tentatively entitled Forging Freedoms, language and intellectual thought in 20th century Vietnam
+Tentatively entitled Languages of Freedom: French, Vietnamese and intellectual thought in 20th century Vietnam

 research articles